benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 2. Copy the "v.net.*" set of script files into the "scripts" subdirectory of your GRASS installation.
 3. Set the executable bit ("+x") for all of the above files (use "chmod").
 4. Copy the manual page "description.html" for each module to the "docs" subdirectory of your GRASS installation, renaming it to match each module's name with the extension ".html" (e.g. for v.net.models the target name would be "v.net.models.html").
-5. Also copy all ".png" files (they are the illustrations for the manual page) into the "docs" folder of your GRASS installation.
+5. Also copy all ".png" files (they are the illustrations for the manual page) into the "docs" subdirectory of your GRASS installation.

 For use via the QGIS Processing plug-in:
 1. QGIS will automatically pick up your system's GRASS GIS installation, so you first need to perform the installation steps described above, for the installation of GRASS GIS.